tylergaw/papersaver/README.md

  optional, and dev dependencies.
 NOTE: The wintersmith and forever packages will be installed globally.
 This was due to some fishiness I ran into with their commands not being recognized on the $PATH or...whatever.
+ *(This is not working for me so I just manually installed forever and wintersmith globally)*
  3. You should be able to preview the site now with Wintersmith's preview server:
  `wintersmith preview`.
  If everything is in place go to `http://localhost:8080/papers/` to see it.